background image

 When the University collects Personal Information directly from an individual, notice

-must be provided prior to its collection using a FOIP Notification Statement.
-At
+must be provided prior to its collection using a POPA Notification Statement.

-minimum, the FOIP Notification Statement must inform individuals of:
+At minimum, the POPA Notification Statement must inform individuals of:

 a. the purpose for the collection;

-c. the contact information of an Employee who can answer questions about the
+c. the contact information where further information about the collected personal

 In the event a circumstance exists under the Act that authorizes Personal Information